arclabs561/runctl/docs/EBS_VOLUME_OPTIMIZATION.md

 ## Overview

-trainctl now includes automatic EBS volume optimization based on use case, volume size, and performance requirements.
+runctl now includes automatic EBS volume optimization based on use case, volume size, and performance requirements.
 This ensures optimal IOPS and throughput settings for ML training workloads.

 ## Use Cases